bmyerz/mysql_apps/README.md

 1. Create a new Java project
 2. copy the src/ directory into your project
 3. Add the MySQL jar file (mysql-connector-java-VERSION-bin.jar ) to your project

+In Eclipse, Right click on the project, choose Build Path -> Configure Build Path..., then Add Jars...
+In IntelliJ, File > Project structure > Modules > Dependencies tab > + button > Jars or directories...

 4. Set the environment variable DBPASSWORD to your MySQL password
 5. Edit file AirlineCustomerClient.java to fill in your hawkid where indicated
 6. Run